 • Tapered edge contours to difficult areas

-Under the supervision of a health care professional, DuoDERM Signal® Dressing may be used for wounds such as: leg ulcers (venous stasis ulcers, arterial ulcers and leg ulcers of mixed aetiology), diabetic ulcers and pressure ulcers/sores (partial- and full-thickness); surgical wounds (post-operative left to heal by secondary intention, donor sites, dermatological excisions); second-degree burns; traumatic wounds.
+Under the supervision of a health care professional, DuoDERM Signal® Dressing may be used for wounds such as leg ulcers (venous stasis ulcers, arterial ulcers and leg ulcers of mixed aetiology), diabetic ulcers and pressure ulcers/injuries (partial- and full-thickness); surgical wounds (post-operative left to heal by secondary intention, donor sites, dermatological excisions); second-degree burns; traumatic wounds.

 DuoDERM Signal® Dressing should not be used on individuals who are sensitive to or have had an allergic reaction to the dressing or its components.

 Sterility is guaranteed unless pouch is damaged or opened prior to use.

 This wound dressing should not be used with other wound care products without first consulting a health care professional.